NicholasDundas/truthtable-c-refactor/README.md

 OUTPUT is declared in the same fashion and must follow after the last input variable is read.

-After that, a number of gates and variables may be declared separated by whitespace following the format.
+A number of gates and variables may follow, separated by whitespace following the format: `GATE parameters`
-GATE parameters

 Where GATE is a valid gate and parameters is a matching set of valid variable declarations.

 Example Program which computes z = ab + ac.
 ```
 INPUT 3 a b c